701 Pennsylvania Avenue, NW Suite 200, Washington, DC USA 20004

 Chris Gattuso is the leader of the Financial Institutions Team.
 She focuses her practice on corporate and securities matters, financial institution regulatory matters, and mergers and acquisitions.
-Ms. Gattuso’s securities practice includes serving as counsel for both issuers and underwriters in public and private offerings of debt and equity securities and counseling clients on disclosure and other requirements under the federal securities laws.
+Chris’s securities practice includes serving as counsel for both issuers and underwriters in public and private offerings of debt and equity securities and counseling clients on disclosure and other requirements under the federal securities laws.
 She has represented numerous mutual savings associations in their conversion to stock form or formation of a mutual holding company and related public offerings as well as represented community banks in their initial public offerings.
 Chris has extensive experience in corporate reorganizations, strategic alliances, joint ventures, and mergers and acquisitions for both public and private financial institutions and other for-profit and nonprofit entities.
 She also advises boards of directors and board committees of financial institutions, nonprofits, and tribal entities on corporate governance matters and best practices.

 Chris advises financial institutions on a wide range of regulatory, enforcement, consumer protection, and compliance matters, including cybersecurity and mobile financial services, before the federal and state banking agencies, including the Office of the Comptroller of the Currency, the Federal Deposit Insurance Corporation, Federal Reserve Board, and the Consumer Financial Protection Bureau, including third party vendor relationships, bank investments in fintech and bank and fintech partnerships.

-Ms. Gattuso counsels organizers of federal and state de novo financial institutions with respect to the regulatory process and the banking, corporate, and securities law issues that arise in connection with the de novo process.
-Ms. Gattuso’s experience with de novo financial institutions ranges from typical community banking institutions to more complex de novo financial institutions, such as a de novo venture bank and a de novo thrift formed by a national trade association.
+She counsels organizers of federal and state de novo financial institutions with respect to the regulatory process and the banking, corporate, and securities law issues that arise in connection with the de novo process.
+Chris’s experience with de novo financial institutions ranges from typical community banking institutions to more complex de novo financial institutions, such as a de novo venture bank and a de novo thrift formed by a national trade association.
 She also advises private investors, including private equity funds, hedge funds, and foreign investors, in structuring investment vehicles to acquire controlling and non-controlling investments in financial institutions and their holding companies and advises financial institutions as to structuring investments in fintech companies.